Andrew Parker Bowles: Early life and family

-Andrew Parker Bowles was born on 27 December 1939 as the eldest of four children to Derek Henry Parker Bowles, who was a great-grandson of Thomas Parker, 6th Earl of Macclesfield, and his wife Ann Parker Bowles, daughter of multimillionaire racehorse owner Sir Humphrey de Trafford, 4th Baronet.
-His christening announcement in The Times listed his godparents as Sir Humphrey de Trafford, the Marquess of Hartington, Miss Mary de Trafford and Miss Swinnerton-Dyer.
-His parents were close friends of Queen Elizabeth The Queen Mother.
-Some sources have stated that his godmother was also the Queen Mother.
-Parker Bowles was a page at the coronation of Queen Elizabeth II.
+Andrew Parker Bowles was born on 27 December 1939 as the eldest of four children to Derek Henry Parker Bowles of Donnington Castle House in Berkshire, who was a great-grandson of Thomas Parker, 6th Earl of Macclesfield, and his wife Ann (née de Trafford), daughter of multimillionaire racehorse owner Sir Humphrey de Trafford, 4th Baronet.
+His christening announcement in The Times listed his godparents as Sir Humphrey de Trafford; William Cavendish, Marquess of Hartington (who married Kathleen "Kick" Kennedy, younger sister of U.S. president John F. Kennedy); Miss Mary de Trafford; and Miss Swinnerton-Dyer.
+His parents were friends of Queen Elizabeth The Queen Mother.
+Some sources state that the Queen Mother was also one of his godmothers.

+Parker Bowles was a page to the then Lord Chancellor Lord Simons at the coronation of Queen Elizabeth II.
 He is an uncle of Derek Paravicini, a blind autistic savant.

 As an amateur jockey, Parker Bowles rode in the 1969 Grand National on his horse, The Fossa, finishing the race in 11th place.
-He played on Prince Charles' polo team during their younger days.
+He played on Prince Charles's polo team during their younger days.

 Military career

 Parker Bowles was educated at the Benedictine Ampleforth College and the Royal Military Academy Sandhurst.
 He was commissioned into the Royal Horse Guards (The Blues) in 1960.
 He was aide-de-camp to the Governor-General of New Zealand, Sir Bernard Fergusson, in about 1965.
 He was then Adjutant Royal Horse Guards (The Blues) 1967–1969.
 The regiment became The Blues and Royals (Royal Horse Guards and 1st Dragoons) 1969, and he was the Adjutant of The Blues and Royals 1969–1970.
 Parker Bowles was promoted to major on 31 December 1971.

-He was squadron leader of "B" squadron in 1972 on Operation Motorman in Ulster.
+Parker Bowles was squadron leader of "B" squadron in 1972 on Operation Motorman in Ulster.
 Later he was Senior Military Liaison Officer to Lord Soames, when Soames was Governor of Southern Rhodesia during its transition to the majority rule state of Zimbabwe in 1979–1980.
 He was staff qualified (sq), and became a lieutenant colonel 30 June 1980.
 In 1980 he was awarded the Queen's Commendation for Bravery in Zimbabwe.

 In 1981–1983, he was Commanding Officer of the Household Cavalry Mounted Regiment, and was commanding during the Hyde Park and Regent's Park bombings, when men and horses from his regiment were killed and injured by a terrorist bomb.
 He was one of the first to the scene, arriving on foot after hearing the bomb blast, and his orders led to the saving of later famous horse Sefton.

-From 1987 to 1990, he was colonel Commanding the Household Cavalry and Silver Stick in Waiting to Queen Elizabeth II.
+From 1987 to 1990, he was colonel commanding the Household Cavalry and Silver Stick in Waiting to Queen Elizabeth II.
 On 30 June 1990 he was promoted to brigadier, and was director of the Royal Army Veterinary Corps 1991–1994.
 He retired in 1994.

 Parker Bowles held the following ranks: